Why Purpose at WVU?

 Why do we need a Purpose Center?

-As the University emerges from the past two years, WVU is looking forward to determine what students and their families expect from higher education post-pandemic.
+WVU is looking to determine what students and their families expect from higher education post-pandemic.
 Right now, there is concern about the college-going rate, the value of higher education and the return on investment.
 Not only does higher education need to reclaim the trust of students and their families, it needs to demonstrate how higher education makes a difference in people’s lives.

 Education isn’t just about pursuing a major.
 It’s about pursuing the path you want to be on for a lifetime.
 It’s about getting to know who you are and what you want to do with your life.
 The Purpose Center will help each student explore their interests and strengths to create a personalized, educational experience that leads to student success and a lifelong pursuit of their passion.
 This center will not replace current programming or offices.
 Rather, it will bring together resources, programs and initiatives under one umbrella providing easier access for all.
 The Purpose Center will serve as a place of exploration and connection.